Teddy-hub-oss/CyberSecurity-Home-Lab/README.md

 ## 3 Enable Bridged Networking for Ubuntu and Kali Linux

 To have VMs appear on the same network as your host and each other

+3.1 Open VirtualBox > select your VM (Ubuntu) (Kali) > Setting > Network.
+3.2 Adapter 1: Chosse Bridged Adapter from the "Attached to" drop-down.
+3.3 Select your host's network interface (Ethernet Wi-Fi) and Click OK 3.4 Grab the IP address of the macchine and run the command "ifconfig" from the terminal

  Install Guest Additions can help with screen resizing shared clipboard and shared folders